 We’ll share a small dormitory at Louvie, with hot showers available down the hall.
 A convivial group dinner caps a great night, and a perfect introduction to hut living high in the Alps.

-Prafleuri hut – A rugged day brings us across 2 passes and through a remote, wild region filled with glaciers and rocky peaks known as the Grand Desert.
+Dixence Barrage – A rugged day brings us across 2 passes and through a remote, wild region filled with glaciers and rocky peaks known as the Grand Desert.
 This is a rocky trail, and we’ll need to take care with our footing, but don’t forget to stop and admire the high alpine views!

 Arolla is a gem of a village, with just a handful of small hotels and shops, but a wide panorama of incredible mountain views.
 The Kurhaus hotel in Arolla is one of our favorites… a stately, Victorian-era hotel with a beautiful grassy terrace perfect for frittering away a pleasant evening.

-Moiry is always one of our favorite huts, with thoughtful 4-person dorms, and one of the most beautiful picture windows imaginable, looking out across the tumbling Moiry glacier.
+Moiry is always one of our favorite huts, with thoughtful 4-person dorms, and one of the most beautiful picture windows imaginable, looking out across the tumbling Moiry Glacier.